Sandra Orozco-Stapleton Foundation

 Engender Truth

 Minerva Award recipients stand as towering examples of determination, true leadership and selfless service…they dared to envision a better world.
-By striving to make a difference, these bold architects of change have given us all a stronger, more hopeful California.” – Maria Shriver

 Sandra’s creative and innovative ideas for improving her community are as relevant today as they were three decades ago.
 She co-founded the Family Interventions Project in 2001, and Angels of the Fields in 2002.
-At the 2006 Minerva Awards Sandra was graced with a private audience and a blessing from His Holiness, the Dali Lama.

 The SOS foundation welcomes your comments